achen135/food-for-everyone/docs/Spec.md

 **Goals (v1)**
 - Organizations can register, verify their email, and sign in.
 - An organization has a profile: name, type (donor / recipient), description, contact info, address.
-- Address entry is autocomplete-backed; coordinates are derived by geocoding, never hand-typed.
+- Address entry is search-assisted (a debounced "search this address" action, not a request per keystroke — Nominatim's usage policy forbids that); coordinates are derived by geocoding, never hand-typed.
 - A map shows relevant counterparties (donors see recipients, recipients see donors), with marker clustering and detail popups.
 - Filter/search the map by distance, name, and type.